Author: Ellis

 Key climate-action & environmental funding providers

-If you click through to the presentation here: MCAN Funding Event Presentation FINAL.pdf you will find a list of funders that provide funds for climate and environmental projects within Midlothian.
+Click through to the presentation here: MCAN Funding Event Presentation FINAL to find a list of funders that provide funds for climate and environmental projects within Midlothian.
 For SCVO members, you can access their Funding – SCVO page that allows you to search for funding opportunities specific to the project you are planning.

 Visit our Funding page to find out more about third sector funding in Midlothian.